Published On: December 31, 2019

 What Causes Relapse?

-Several factors can push those battling substance use disorders to give up sobriety and return to drugs or alcohol.
-When supporting a loved one battling a dependency, understand that addiction is a chronic disease, not a choice.
+Several factors can push those battling substance use disorders to give up sobriety and return to substance abuse.
+If you’re supporting someone battling a dependency, it’s essential to understand that addiction is a disease.

-Recognizing a loved one’s drug or alcohol dependency is a result of a brain disorder and not a conscious decision allows you to support them better.
+Knowing that your loved one falls into self-harm through drug or alcohol dependency because of a brain disorder and not merely a conscious decision will help you better support them.

-Having impossible demands for sobriety can cause undue stress when your expectations aren’t met.
-When those demands aren’t satisfied, it becomes easier to forfeit sobriety.
+Having impossible demands for sobriety can cause undue stress when your expectations aren’t met, making it easier to forfeit sobriety.

 Viewing your sobriety as a “forever” commitment can be mentally daunting.
-The recovery process is a journey, and progress should be your goal.
+Recovery is a journey, and progress should be your goal.
 Look at sobriety as a day-to-day achievement, not a life-long sentence.

 Your physical and mental health must be restored through proper nutrition and hydration.
-Today’s Dietitian reports that unhealthy eating can cause nutrient deficiencies that “can lead to depression, anxiety, and low energy symptoms,” leading to drug or alcohol abuse and relapse.
+Unhealthy eating can cause nutrient deficiencies that can lead to symptoms of depression, anxiety, and low energy, all of which can lead someone to start using drugs or alcohol or trigger a relapse.

-Accept help at an Arizona rehab center from a counselor, support group, or 12-step group, such as Alcoholics Anonymous.
-Recognize when you need to reach out for support to gain relapse prevention strategies to get through challenging moments.
+Accept help from a counselor, support group, or 12-step treatment program.
+Recognize when you need support and seek professional help to develop coping and relapse-prevention strategies to help get you through challenging moments.

-Contact the experienced team at Soul Surgery Rehabilitation to learn how you can protect your sobriety.
+Contact us today to learn how you can achieve and protect your sobriety.